-The number 2017 tells you that the wine is a vintage wine, and all grapes used to make it were harvested this year.
+The number 2017 tells you that the wine is a vintage wine, and all grapes used to make it were harvested in this year.

 Finally, you can find the alcohol content in the left bottom corner and the quantity in the right bottom corner.

-How to Read a French Wine Label
+How to Read a Wine Bottle Label from France

-Our third bottle label is from France, specifically from the Haut-Médoc AOC in the Southwestern part of the country.
+Our third bottle label is from France, specifically the Haut-Médoc AOC in the Southwestern part of the country.
 Like in the Italian example, this French appellation tells you something about the wine’s style and the varietals: Haut-Médoc wines are red and can be made from Cabernet Sauvignon, Cabernet Franc, Carménère, Merlot, Malbec, or Petit Verdot.

 The vintage of the wine is 2015.
 The term “Grand Vin” (English: great wine) indicates that only the best grapes from this vintage made it into this wine.
-Be aware that this term isn’t regulated.
+Be aware that this term is not regulated.
 So the wine might be the best from this estate, but it doesn’t have to fulfill any commonly acknowledged quality criteria.

 “Château Labet” is the name of the winery.
 The label shows you its logos (the estate logo on top and the wine logo next to the vintage) and its founding year.

-How to Read a Spanish Wine Label
+How to Read a Wine Bottle Label from Spain

 In the top part, you see the producer’s name and the logo of his winery.
 In the bottom line, you can find the appellation of origin.
 “Ribera del Duero” is a DO region in Castilla y Leon in Northern Spain.
-It’s famous for high-quality red wines made from Tempranillo grapes.
+It is famous for high-quality red wines made from Tempranillo grapes.

 The vintage of this wine is 2012, and the term “Reserva” (English: Reserve) tells it aged for at least two years with a minimum of one year in oak.

-How to Read an American Wine Label
+How to Read a Wine Label from the United States

 On this label from an American wine, the producer’s name is the biggest element.
 Together with the winery’s logo, it creates a recognizable branding.
-Another information about the winery is the founding year in the last line.
+Another piece of information about the winery is the founding year in the last line.

 You can see one common difference between New World and most Old World wine labels here: They prominently name the varietal, Chardonnay.
 In contrast, the appellation of origin is printed in rather small letters below the grapes’ name.